MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

-All the values in a column have the same type.
+All the values in a single column have the same type.
 For example, months have type `int64`, which is a kind of integer.
 Cells in the month column cannot have fractional values, but the weight and hindfoot_length columns can, because they have type `float64`.
 The `object` type doesn't have a very helpful name, but in